baileyp1/BecA-ILRI_WorkshopJune2018/Practical4_VariantCallingAndVCF_Files_Exercises.md

 * bam files for Chinese Spring:&nbsp; DF5 &nbsp;and &nbsp;DF19&nbsp; (two replicate samples)

 * bam files for Azhurnaya: &nbsp;119B &nbsp;and &nbsp;120A &nbsp;(two replicate samples

+* Create a working directory for the practical

 <br>